Quick exitx

 1. Identify themselves

-2. Confirm the details of the complaint and the desired outcome with the client
+2. Confirm the details of the complaint and the desired outcome

-3. Record the details in the Complaints Register
+3. Record the details in the complaints register

 Step 3.
 Investigation